Start9Labs/vaultwarden-startos/docs/instructions.md

 ## Detailed Instructions for using the browser extension

-The browser extension will only work on Firefox (recommended) or Tor Browser.
-It will _not_ work on Chrome, Internet Explorer, or Brave.
-For Firefox, you must first enable Tor by following ([these instructions](https://docs.start9labs.com/misc-guides/tor-firefox/index.html)).

 1. Open the browser and visit the add-ons section.

 <!-- MD_PACKER_INLINE BEGIN -->